aws/modern-data-architecture-accelerator/ARCHITECTURES.md

 ## Detailed Architecture

-CAEF is designed to be able to implement the following detailed reference architecture (or any derivite/subset of), which is a practical implementation of the AWS Modern Data Architecture (LakeHouse).
+MDAA is designed to be able to implement the following detailed reference architecture (or any derivite/subset of), which is a practical implementation of the AWS Modern Data Architecture (LakeHouse).
 The key platform functions/capabilties represented are:

 * **Data Ingest** - All of the capabilities required to ingest data into the platform, including from structured, unstructured, batch and streaming data sources.
 * **S3 Data Lake/Persistence** - Provides secure, scalable storage at the core of the architecture, able to accomodate data of virtually any volume and variety.